 If you’re seriously considering a career in cyber, Flatiron offers our flagship Cybersecurity Analytics and Cybersecurity Engineering courses to help you get there.
 We also offer our Cybersecurity Analytics course online, which uses the same curriculum as the in-person course.

-To learn more about which one is right for you, learn more from our Head of Cyber, Dr. Bret Fund, below.
+To learn more about which one is right for you, learn more from our Head of Cyber, Dr. Jim Borders, below.